Customer obsession is a great value that’s helping many companies reach their maximum potential.

 This was the natural place for me to start getting buy-in.
 If you’re a VP and you don’t have a team like that, you should still start by talking to your cross-functional peers.

 The biggest question we always had to answer was whether it was an engineering-only event.
-Our plan was to take it beyond engineering, because for every bug in the code, there must be a designer out there thinking they can make the interface better.
+Our plan was to take it beyond engineering, and make the most out of cross-functional collaboration, because for every bug in the code, there must be a designer out there thinking they can make the interface better.
 Involve your cross-functional partners, and make sure to hammer home the impact of your idea on the customers and their teams as well.

 Another difficult question was picking a date for the event.
 We worked with project management to find the right time because they know everything when it comes to the calendar and the teams’ rhythms.